 Sexual harassment is rampant in the food service industry, and because of this, it’s not if you get hit with a sexual harassment issue, but when.
-Not only do vendors need to institute a sexual harassment policy included in your employee training, but you need to have a policy about sexual harassment with a firm grievance procedure.
+Vendors need to institute a sexual harassment policy included in your employee training.
+At the same time you need to have a policy about sexual harassment with a firm grievance procedure.

 This policy must spell out what your position is on sexual harassment, what will happen if a sexual harassment claim is made and how they can file a sexual harassment complaint.
 Not only is it a great tool to back up what you provide in training but it will be an invaluable piece of protection for you when someone files a lawsuit against you and your food truck business.